richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 Execute the cell.
 The output should indicate whether the `.env` file was created or already exists.

-Then open the `.env` file in your project folder using your preferred text editor and update it with actual values.
+Open the `.env` file in your project folder and update it with actual values.
 For example:

 ```text
 API_KEY={Computer Vision KEY}